- How is breast cancer in men treated?

 Patients who have no detectable cancer after surgery are often given treatment to help keep the cancer from coming back.
 This is known as adjuvant therapy.
 Doctors know that even in the early stages of breast cancer, cancer cells may break away from the main breast tumor and begin to spread.
 These cells can't be felt on a physical exam or seen on x-rays or other imaging tests, and they cause no symptoms.
 But they can become new tumors in nearby tissues and other organs (and bones).
 The goal of adjuvant therapy is to kill these hidden cells.
 Systemic therapy (like chemotherapy, hormone therapy, and targeted therapy) and radiation can both be used as adjuvant therapy.

 Not every patient needs adjuvant therapy.
-Whether or not you are likely to benefit from adjuvant therapy depends upon the stage and characteristics of your cancer and what type of surgery you had.
-Generally, if the tumor is larger or the cancer has spread to lymph nodes, it is more likely to have spread through the bloodstream, and you are more likely to see a benefit.
-But other features may determine whether or not a patient should be offered adjuvant therapy.
-Recommendations on adjuvant therapy are discussed in the sections on these treatments and in the section “Treatment by stage of breast cancer in men.”
+Whether or not you are likely to benefit from adjuvant therapy depends on the stage and characteristics of your cancer and what type of surgery you had.
+Generally, if the tumor is larger or the cancer has spread to lymph nodes, it is more likely to have spread through the bloodstream, and you are more likely to benefit.
+But other features may determine if a patient should be offered adjuvant therapy.
+Recommendations on adjuvant therapy are discussed in the sections on these treatments and in the section “Treatment of breast cancer in men, by stage.”